Binding Child Support Agreement

 Each party to the binding child support agreement must have received independent legal advice before entering into the agreement.
 Binding child support agreements operate in a similar manner to financial agreements that separating parents might make in relation to property, superannuation and spousal maintenance.

-Role in the formula
+Override the formula

 A binding child support agreement removes the standard formula from the process.
 Instead of calculating child support based on income, care, and costs of children, the agreed amount written into the agreement becomes the payable amount.